 At least the first part of Allotta’s opinion was spot on even if the rest wasn’t.
 Hall Stand raced under the nom de course of ‘T. L. Timbers’, proved inordinately expensive to both owner and public alike.
 Although he did eventually win a series of flying handicaps on courses such as Newcastle, Ascot and Rosebery, the son of Hall Mark never remotely looked like repaying his purchase price.
 Perhaps the horse’s best performance under new colours came when he ran second in that infamous Cameron Handicap at Newcastle that effectively ended Andy Knox’s career – and again it was a horse trained by Tom McGrath, this time Abbeville, that denied Hall Stand victory.
 The person who made the most money out of Hall Stand was the auctioneer, Reg Inglis.
 It was Inglis who had brokered the original sale for 1000 guineas to Hemphill and who also acted as auctioneer when the horse was resold and realised 3500 guineas.

 The post-Derby training careers of Tom McGrath and Fil Allotta offer a more interesting contrast.
 A Derby winner can often give the necessary impetus to a battling trainer and promote him to the higher ranks, but in the case of the 55-year-old McGrath, Main Topic perhaps came along too late to make any real difference.
 The former champion jockey was fortunate in one respect, however.
 Just as Main Topic broke down in the spring of his five-year-old season and had to be retired, another top-class racehorse emerged from the stable in the shape of Abbeville, a gelding by the 1935 Caulfield Cup winner Palfresco.
 McGrath trained him for the leading bookmaker, Bill McDonald, who had also shared in the ownership of the great Winooka.
 Abbeville won the 1945 A.J.C.
 Doncaster Handicap and then ran second in the same race to Blue Legend the following year while winning the Q.T.C.
 Stradbroke Handicap in between.
 Alas, for McGrath the pickings were slim once Abbeville departed the scene and he was to endure a long period of indeterminate blight on metropolitan racecourses until Lord Stefan, again carrying the colours of Bill McDonald, won a graduation stakes in January 1953.
 In September 1954 it was McGrath who gave a youthful Les Bridge his first metropolitan winner as an apprentice jockey.
+In January 1955 he trained Kalimah to win a modest race at Canterbury.
 McGrath continued to potter about with a few horses with indifferent success until he surrendered his training licence in the 1956-57 racing season, remaining one of the most popular men at Randwick to the very end.

 Fil Allotta’s career might not have prospered as it did, had Hall Stand distinguished himself in Charlie McLoughlin’s hands.
 But Hall Stand’s remorseless catalogue of failures led sportsmen to question how Allotta ever managed to win any race with the son of Hall Mark, let alone see him go the post at 4/7 in a Derby.
 In time, many distinguished clients were to beat a path to Allotta’s door.
 One of the first was the leading bookmaker, Ken Ranger, who entrusted him with Cragsman.
 Bad legs prevented this son of Felcrag from realising his full potential, and his best performance came when runner-up behind Bernborough in the 1946 T.M.
 Ahern Quality Handicap.
 The winners continued to roll, and Allotta was to enjoy his most successful season to date in 1952-53 when he won the V.R.C.
 Newmarket with Cultured; and the Victoria Derby with Advocate.
-This success brought him the Western Australia galloper, Raconteur, whom he trained to win the 1953 A.J.C.
+These successes brought him the Western Australia galloper, Raconteur, whom he trained to win the 1953 A.J.C.
 Villiers Stakes.
-By now, Allotta’s clients included the likes of Denis Allen, Justice Dovey, Fred Batchelor and A.J.C. committeeman, Pat Osborne.
+By now, Allotta’s clients included the likes of Denis Allen, Justice Dovey, Fred Batchelor, the Carrigan family and A.J.C. committeeman, Pat Osborne.

 Allotta was in the full flush of success on that fateful day in April 1955 when he attended the William Inglis Yearling Sales at Newmarket.
 In the late afternoon sunshine, proceedings had almost drawn to a close when Allotta, acting on behalf of Pat Osborne, put in a bid of 1200-guineas for Lot No. 714, a chestnut filly by Star Kingdom out of Red Lace offered on account of K. Quinn.
 The youngster was from the second crop of the new wonder stallion, and, registered as Dark Jewel, she managed to win three races in Sydney in her first two seasons, along with six placings and £2,318 in stakes.
 Despite this satisfactory return, for reasons of his own, the ageing Osborne decided in May 1957 that Dark Jewel had fulfilled her racecourse potential and he had no wish to hold on to her as a broodmare.
 Allotta had always fancied the chestnut, and when she went through the auction ring a second time that month, the trainer bought her for 550 guineas, intending to breed her in partnership with one of his stable clients.
-The client that Allotta had in mind was none other than P. G. ‘Griff’ Tait and his wife, Daisy, long-time patrons who already had a rising two-year-old, In Love, showing distinct promise in Allotta’s yard.
+The client that Allotta had in mind was none other than P. G. ‘Griff’ Tait and his wife, Daisy, long-time patrons who already had enjoyed considerable success with Stirrup Cup just a couple of years before and now had a rising two-year-old, In Love, showing distinct promise in Allotta’s yard.
 Griff Tait was the son of Peter Tait, for whom a youthful Fil Allotta had strapped Valiard all those years before in Frank Marsden’s stables.